How to Adopt a Pet

 You can find additional information on the process for highly sought-after pets below:

 - Adoptions begin at 11am.
 However, on days when highly sought-after pets (particularly puppies) first become available, parties may arrive prior to this time and begin forming a line.
-Interested adopters arriving early can enter through the door labeled “Incoming Animals & Reclaims” after 8 am to inquire about being assigned a number for when visits and adoptions begin at 11 am.
+Interested adopters arriving early can enter through our main entrance door after 8 am to inquire about being assigned a number for when visits and adoptions begin at 11 am.

 - Adoption questionnaires should be completed before interacting with individual animals.